-Designer/installer sign-off sheet General Information Notes - includes dwelling details Purpose of installation - identifies if the heat pump is supplying space / heating / Confirm during site survey domestic hot water / both Heat pump selection - Make, model and any model qualifier for the heat pump Confirm during site survey & for "to air", the identified in the dwelling being assessed completed heating design sheet (or - Type of heat pump (e.g. A/W; B/W etc.) equivalent) must be Data of installation obtained from the designer/installer - Date of installation Any heat pump installed after 26 September Confirmation of compliance with the Ecodesign and Labelling 2015 must be Ecodesign and Energy Label Directive Directive compliant Confirmation of test standards for the heat pump - - Confirmation of hours of operation per day, (eight, sixteen, twenty-four) closest to the number of hours of operation expected by the design.
-This is the number of hours during which the heat pump can be activated by thermostatic/load · · · · · · · · · · · · · · · · · · · control devices to maintain the occupant's required thermal conditions in the dwelling.
-T - Confirmation of any backup systems installed to The main space heating backup heater is not supplement the heat pump including backup heater details and fuel type. the secondary heating.
-It is any other system capable of heating multiple rooms in the dwelling and supplementing the heat pump, such as a backup boiler.
+Designer/installer sign-off sheet General Information Notes - includes dwelling details Purpose of installation - identifies if the heat pump is supplying space / heating / Confirm during site survey domestic hot water / both Heat pump selection - Make, model and any model qualifier for the heat pump Confirm during site survey & for "to air", the identified in the dwelling being assessed completed heating design sheet (or - Type of heat pump (e.g. A/W; B/W etc.) equivalent) must be obtained from the designer/installer - Date of installation Any heat pump installed after 26 September - Confirmation of compliance with the Ecodesign and 2015 must be Ecodesign and Energy Label Labelling Directive compliant Directive Confirmation of the translated for the heat recent - Confirmation of test standards for the heat pump - Confirmation of hours of operation per day, (eight, sixteen, twenty-four) closest to the number of hours of operation expected by the design.
+This is the number of hours during which the heat pump can be activated by thermostatic/load control devices to maintain the occupant's required thermal conditions in the dwelling. - Confirmation of any backup systems installed to The main space heating backup heater is not supplement the heat pump including backup heater details the secondary heating.
+It is any other system and fuel type. capable of heating multiple rooms in the dwelling and supplementing the heat pump, such as a backup boiler.
 If a system is considered as a heat pump backup, then it is not eligible to be considered as a secondary heating system in DEAP.
-Heat emitter design - Heat emitters present in the dwelling Confirm during site survey - Heating controls within dwelling Confirm during site survey - Design flow temperature based on design conditions Where this is a non-default flow temperature, the completed heating design sheet (or equivalent) must be obtained from the designer/installer Domestic hot water - Confirmation of hot water temperature based on certified Check against certified data data Confirmation of the type of store present Confirm during site survey Confirm during site survey - Confirmation of the presence of immersion/ electric This must be specified even if this integral element in the heat pump capable of providing domestic immersion is only installed as a backup to hot water. the heat pump.
+Heat emitter design - Heat emitters present in the dwelling Confirm during site survey - Heating controls within dwelling Confirm during site survey - Design flow temperature based on design conditions Where this is a non-default flow temperature, the completed heating design sheet (or equivalent) must be obtained from the designer/installer

-Co onfirmatio n - re Sign-off quired. and details of system designer/installer is
+Domestic hot water - Confirmation of hot water temperature based on certified Check against certified data data. - Confirmation of the type of store present Confirm during site survey - Confirmation that all hidden primary pipework is Any insulation on the visible primary insulated or not. pipework must be confirmed during survey. - Confirmation of the presence of immersion/ electric This must be specified even if this integral element in the heat pump capable of providing domestic immersion is only installed as a backup to hot water. the heat pump.
+Confirmation - Sign-off and details of system designer/installer is required.

-G2 Heat pumps not compliant with Ecodesign/Energy Labelling Directives
+G2 Heat pumps not compliant with Ecodesign/Energy Labelling Directives or EN14825/EN16147